South Beyond 6000 (SB6K) Details

 History and Introduction

-There are over 60 summits in the area above 6000 feet, but only 40 were selected by the criteria for the South Beyond 6000.
+There are MANY named peaks in the region above 6000 feet in elevation, but only 40 were selected by the criteria for the South Beyond 6000.
 The criteria for selecting peaks are

 - The summit elevation is above 6000 feet above sea level.